How to Read Ketone Test Strips

 2. The amount of fat in your diet also affects the level in your blood or urine.
 A higher concentration of ketones could also be tested after taking a meal that’s high in fat

-3. It is generally believed that ketones have high concentrations in the evening and lower at night.
-Whichever time of the day you select to check your ketones, you want to be according to it
+3. It is generally believed that ketones have high concentrations in the evening and lower concentrations at night.
+Whichever time of the day you select to check your ketones, you want to be consistent with it

-5. To avoid unpleasant smells from ketogenic fruity breaths, drink much water, take mint tea, and ensure to consume foods high in electrolytes
+5. To avoid unpleasant smells from ketogenic fruity breath, drink much water, take mint tea, and ensure to consume foods high in electrolytes

-6. Avoid chewing too many gums, as it may put you out of ketosis due to hidden carbohydrates which can affect your blood sugar
+6. Avoid chewing too much gum, as it may put you out of ketosis due to hidden carbohydrates, which can affect your blood sugar

 Other Ways to Measure Ketones